Hotel: Most expensive purchase

 In October 2014, the Anbang Insurance Group, based in China, purchased the Waldorf Astoria New York in Manhattan for US$1.95 billion, making it the world's most expensive hotel ever sold.

 The Waldorf Astoria New York, the most expensive hotel ever sold, cost US$1.95 billion in 2014.

 Long term residence

+Many people live permanently or semi-permanently in hotels, whether in apartment hotels specifically designed for longer-term stays, or in other types of hotels.

+Since hotels do not require an application process or a long-term commitment, they can be attractive housing alternatives.
+People who have no fixed address, such as digital nomads, may live in hotels, as well as people on long-term work assignments away from home.
+Hotel living can also be appealing due to the lack of responsibility for home maintenance, inclusion of regular housekeeping service, and ready availability of amenities such as room service, swimming pools, and fitness centers.
+In the United States today, hotels are increasingly serving as housing for the poor.
+For regulatory reasons, they can be more readily available than single-room occupancy housing or boarding houses, which commonly met this need in the past.

+Public figures who have lived in hotels

 A number of public figures have notably chosen to take up semi-permanent or permanent residence in hotels.